 The Saint Louis County Health Department is one of […]

-This activity challenges students to separate materials in a similar way to how it happens in real life.
-Recycling is a service offered in our communities and is a familiar practice to most students in their homes and schools.
-Most of us now have single-stream recycling which means that we […]
+This activity challenges students to separate materials in a similar way to how it happens in real life. […]

 You may have heard about the “Garbage Patch”, an island the size of Texas floating in the Pacific Ocean, but it may not be what you imagine.
-Much of the pollution caught in all of our ocean’s gyres is actually a slurry of many-sized pieces of plastic; some smaller than […]
+Much of the pollution caught in all of our ocean’s gyres is actually a slurry of many-sized pieces of plastic; some smaller than the period at the end of this sentence. […]

 “Decomposer Detectives” is an activity in which students explore samples of working compost to find creatures that are a part of the decomposer community.
 Sometimes terrific, insect-filled compost samples are hard to come by so, as a solution to this problem, we have combined this activity with the “World of […]